yhuang85/mandy/build-source/source/physics/quantum-theory-of-fields.rst

 A few comments are in order to clarify the meaning of these diagrams

-* The arrow points towards the (positive) direction of time.
-Unlike the discussions in :ref:`sec_cluster_decomposable_hamiltonians`, where the arrow always points upwards, the arrows in a field theory can point either upwards or downwards, or even horizontally as in (6) which we'll come back to.
-The reason is that a field or its adjoint doesn't just create or destroy particles -- they create/destroy a particle and at the same time destroy/create the corresponding antiparticle, respectively.
-Hence it's reasonable to interpret an antiparticle as the corresponding particle that moves backwards in time.
-This explains the downwards arrows in (2) and (4).
+* The arrow points towards the (positive) direction of time, which is upwards for particles and downwards for antiparticles.
+In other words, we interpret an antiparticle as a particle that moves backwards in time.
+An exceptional case is (6), where the edge is placed horizontally.
+The reason is that a field or its adjoint doesn't just create or destroy (anti-)particles -- they create/destroy a particle and at the same time destroy/create the corresponding antiparticle, respectively.
+In light of :math:`\eqref{eq_defn_propagator}`, there is no reason to prefer either an upward or a downward arrow.
 * The arrow in (6) points from :math:`(m, y)` to :math:`(\ell, x)` since :math:`\psi_{\ell}(x)` is a field and :math:`\psi^{\dagger}_m(y)` is a field adjoint.
 Two processes happen in this scenario, namely, a particle created by :math:`\psi^{+ \dagger}_m(y)` is absorbed by :math:`\psi^+_{\ell}(x)`, and an antiparticle created by :math:`\psi^-_{\ell}(x)` is absorbed by :math:`\psi^{- \dagger}_m(y)`.
 The arrow is compatible with both processes.
 * In the case where the particle is its own antiparticle, the arrows in (1) -- (6) will be omitted because one cannot tell apart a field and a field adjoint according to :math:`\eqref{eq_general_field_charge_inversion_transformation}`.
 * We didn't draw the other scenario in (5) where an antiparticle is created and then destroyed without any interaction.
 In this case we need to flip the direction of the arrow.
 * Every nodes in the diagram, marked by a fat dot, correspond to a monomial :math:`\Hscr_i(x)` in :math:`\eqref{eq_interaction_density_as_sum_of_monomials}`.
 Moreover, for each node, there are as many incoming edges as there are fields, and as many outgoing edges as there are field adjoints.

+With these basic building blocks at hand, we're ready to evaluate :math:`\eqref{eq_s_matrix_fully_expanded_by_timed_ordered_interaction_density}` using Feynman diagrams.
+The first thing to notice is that the S-matrix, as defined by :math:`\eqref{eq_s_matrix_fully_expanded_by_timed_ordered_interaction_density}`, should be viewed as a power series, where a term of order :math:`N` corresponds to a monomial given as a product of powers, each of which is :math:`N_i`-th power of an interaction type :math:`g_i \Hscr_i(x)` (see :math:`\eqref{eq_interaction_density_as_sum_of_monomials}`), such that :math:`N = \sum_i N_i`.

-To evaluate :math:`\eqref{eq_s_matrix_fully_expanded_by_timed_ordered_interaction_density}` using Feynman diagrams, we follow the steps similar to those discussed in :ref:`sec_cluster_decomposable_hamiltonians`, but with some extra complications which we now explain.
-First, we draw (on a piece of paper) one upward-pointing and downward-pointing strand for each in-state particle and antiparticle, respectively, at the bottom; do the same to out-state particles and antiparticles; and draw one vertex for each monomial in :math:`\eqref{eq_interaction_density_as_sum_of_monomials}` with incoming and outgoing edges corresponding to fields and field adjoints, respectively.
+To a given term of order :math:`N`, one can draw the associated Feynman diagrams in two steps as follows.
+The first step is to draw (on a piece of paper) one upward-pointing and downward-pointing strand for each in-state particle and antiparticle, respectively, at the bottom; do the same to the out-state particles and antiparticles; and draw :math:`N_i` vertices for each interaction types :math:`i`, which corresponds to a monomial :math:`g_i \Hscr_i(x)`, with incoming and outgoing edges corresponding to its fields and field adjoints, respectively.
+The second step is to connect any pair of open strands by an oriented edge if the particle in question is different from its antiparticle, and by an unoriented edge otherwise.
+Moreover, the vertices and the edges are labelled as illustrated in the figure above.

 .. rubric:: Footnotes